On this page

 Session matching

 Session Replay matches replays to Amplitude data to provide a complete view of the user journey.
-This matching links device and session information from Session Replay to Amplitude sessions.
+Session matching links device and session information from Session Replay to Amplitude sessions.

-Session Replay offers multiple session matching options to fit your setup.
+Session Replay offers multiple session matching options.
 Choose the option that works best for your technical constraints and session definitions.

 Session matching options

-Amplitude provides options to match sessions directly, match events based on time, or Amplitude session ID.
+Amplitude provides options to match sessions directly, match events based on time, or match by Amplitude session ID.

 Match Amplitude sessions based on your project's session definition.
-This method respects how you configure sessions in your Amplitude project settings, including sessions you define with event properties, timeout windows, or start/end events.
+Amplitude session matching respects how you configure sessions in your Amplitude project settings, including sessions you define with event properties, timeout windows, or start/end events.

 If you use the default session_id, Session Replay works automatically with no additional configuration.

-If you use a custom session property (a custom session definition in Amplitude), configure the Session Replay SDK to extract and send that same property value.
-Session Replay then matches sessions using your project's custom session definition, providing the most accurate alignment between replay data and analytics sessions.
+If you use a custom session property, configure the Session Replay SDK to extract and send that same property value.
+Session Replay then matches sessions using your project's custom session definition, which provides the most accurate alignment between replay data and analytics sessions.

 Requirements for custom session definitions